Handy tips on tipping customs, shopping hours, restaurant etiquette, taxi and transport, and more

 Also, see the section on tipping.

-Uber exist in Spain but currently only in Madrid and Barcelona (2018).
+Uber now exist in many cities in Spain.
 There is also something similar called Cabify.
 There have been quite violent protests against these alternative modern-era services.

 Most shops are open six days a week, Monday to Saturday.
 Bigger shops have the same shopping hours as on weekdays.
 Smaller ones can close at 14.00 (2 PM).